frankliu197/Git-tutorial/GIT previous.md

   gui.txt
 ```

 In git status, a file can appear in both the staged and unstaged section.
-This is because when you use <code>git add \<file\></code>, the files contents at that moment are  staged.
-All subsequent changes to the file will be unstaged until you run <code> git add \<file\> </code> again.
+When you use <code>git add \<file\></code>, all changes that were done up to the moment the command was executed are staged.
+All future changes to the file will be unstaged until you run <code> git add <file> </code> again.

 <img src="staging while editing.png">